 These easy kitchen sink cookies will have you scrambling to make more than just one batch.
-They are full of chocolate, pretzels, caramel, and more, and they are DELICIOUS.
-You may have heard them be called ‘everything but the kitchen sink’ cookies.
-That’s probably a really good description!
+They are made with chocolate, pretzels, caramel, and 1000% full of flavor.
+Also called ‘everything but the kitchen sink’ cookies, you won’t be able to eat just one.

-I remember when I was growing up making these in the kitchen with my mom.
-They are so fun to make, and full of yummy ingredients!
+I remember when I was growing up making these with my mom.
+They are so fun to make and full of yummy ingredients!

 Not only are they full of yummy ingredients, but they also are quick and easy to make.
 From start to finish, it won’t be long before you are munching on these delicious treats.

-If you’ve never made these before, you may be asking your self what exactly goes into these kitchen sink cookies?
+If you’ve never made these before, you may be asking your self what exactly goes into these cookies?
 The quick answer: lots of yummy things!
 These are truly some of my favorite cookies to make.
-The salt and crunch from the pretzels and the soft and chewy chocolate chips makes this dessert truly delicious.
+The salt and crunch from the pretzels and the soft and chewy chocolate chips make this dessert truly delicious.

 Serve these warm by themselves, or with a little vanilla ice cream on the side when they are fresh out of the oven.
 Man oh man are they good!

 HOW DO YOU STORE FRESH BAKED COOKIES

 If you are making these cookies in bulk you can store them for serving later.